 The respective columns show the response of trade, price, exchange rate and interest rate to the shocks to trade price, exchange rate and interest rate accordingly in the respective rows as discussed in the methodology section.
 In the first column, it can be seen that the immediate effect of trade shocks on trade is positive and significant.
 It can also be seen from the figure that the immediate effect of aggregate demand shock to price on trade is negative and significant.
 Likewise, the contemporaneous effect of exchange rate shock on trade is negative and significant.
 However, the immediate response of trade to monetary policy shock to the interest rate on trade positive and significant.
-The responses of price to the first three shocks are found to be insignificant; however, the immediate response of price to monetary policy shock is negative and significant.
-The response of the exchange rate to trade shock is found to be insignificant.
-The immediate response of exchange rate to aggregate demand shock is zero but the lag effect is positive and significant.
+The responses of price to the first three shocks are found to be insignificant.
+The response of trade shock is found to be insignificant.
+The response of exchange rate to aggregate demand shock is zero but the lag effect is positive and significant.
 Also, the contemporaneous effects of the exchange rate and monetary policy shocks on the exchange rate are positive and significant.
 Similar to the exchange rate, the response of interest rate to trade shock is found to be insignificant.
-As depicted in the figure, interest rate responds positively and significantly to the aggregate demand shock on the immediate effect.
+As depicted in the figure, interest rate response of positively and significantly to the aggregate demand shock on the immediate effect.
 However, the response of interest rate to exchange ate shock is only significant for the first three months.
 Interest rate is found to respond positively to monetary policy shocks.